dbouwman/solution-plan/workplan.md

 - depends on the `helpers` package

-## 2 Orchstrator Functions - 5 days
+## 2 Orchestrator Functions - 5 days
 With the packages in place, focus in on the main iteration functions and the surrounding "plumbing"

 ### Implement the core iteration functions